-The Code memory array can be programmed using the serial SPI bus while RST is pulled to $V{\rm CC}$.
+Both the Code and Data memory arrays can be programmed using the serial SPI bus while RST is pulled to $V{\rm CC}$.
 The serial interface consists of pins SCK, MOSI (input) and MISO (output).
 After RST is set high, the Programming Enable instruction needs to be executed first before program/erase operations can be executed.

 An auto-erase cycle is built into the self-timed programming operation (in the serial mode ONLY) and there is no need to first execute the Chip Erase instruction unless any of the lock bits have been programmed.
-The Chip Erase operation turns the content of every memory location in the Code array into FFH.
+The Chip Erase operation turns the content of every memory location in both the Code and Data arrays into FFH.